 If a supporter does not meet any of the conditions, then they will be removed from the automation.

-If you wish to have a “fallback” condition that fires if none of the other conditions are met, then use an “Email sent (unopened)” condition like this:
+If you wish to have a “fallback” condition that fires if none of the other conditions are met, then use an “Email sent (including those who did not open the email)” condition.

 Here’s another example – in this case the email will only be sent if they do not open the email: